erda-project/erda/docs/guides/quickstart/quickstart-full.md

 ### Create an org
-Admin user can create org by entering required fields. grant the normal user we created before as org manager.
+Admin user can create org by entering required fields.
+Grant the normal user we created before as org manager.

 ![](../../assets/quickstart_create_org.jpg)